open-mmlab/mmselfsup/docs/en/user_guides/1_config.md

 {backbone_setting}-{neck_setting}-{head_setting}-{loss_setting}
 ```

 The module information mainly includes the backbone information.
-E.g:
+E.g.:

 - `resnet50`
-- `vit`（will be used in mocov3）
+- `vit-base-p16`
+- `swin-base`

-Or there are some special settings which is needed to be mentioned in the config name.
-E.g:
+Sometimes, there are some special settings needed to be mentioned in the config name.
+E.g.:

-- `resnet50-nofrz`: In some downstream tasks，the backbone will not froze stages while training
+- `resnet50-sobel`: In some downstream tasks，the backbone will only receive 2-channel images after the Sobel layer as input.

-While `neck_setting`, `head_setting` and `loss_setting` are optional.
+`neck_setting`, `head_setting` and `loss_setting` are optional.

 ### Training information

-Training related settings，including batch size, lr schedule, data augment, etc.
+Training related settings，including batch size, lr schedule, data augmentation, etc.

-- Batch size, and the format is `{gpu x batch_per_gpu}`，like `8xb32`;
+- Batch size: the format is `{gpu x batch_per_gpu}`，e.g., `8xb32`.
-- Training recipes, and they will be arranged in the order `{pipeline aug}-{train aug}-{scheduler}-{epochs}`.
+- Training recipes: they will be arranged in the order `{pipeline aug}-{train aug}-{scheduler}-{epochs}`.

-E.g:
+E.g.:

-- `8xb32-mcrop-2-6-coslr-200e` : `mcrop` is proposed in SwAV named multi-crop，part of pipeline.
-2 and 6 means that 2 pipelines will output 2 and 6 crops correspondingly，the crop size is recorded in data information;
+- `8xb32-mcrop-2-6-coslr-200e` : `mcrop` is the multi-crop data augmentation proposed in SwAV.
+2 and 6 means that two pipelines output 2 and 6 crops, respectively.
+The crop size is recorded in data information.
-- `8xb32-accum16-coslr-200e` : `accum16` means the gradient will accumulate for 16 iterations，then the weights will be updated.
+- `8xb32-accum16-coslr-200e` : `accum16` means the weights will be updated after the gradient is accumulated for 16 iterations.
+- `8xb512-amp-coslr-300e` : `amp` denotes the automatic mixed precision training.

 ### Data information

-Data information contains the dataset, input size, etc. E.g:
+Data information contains the dataset name, input size, etc. E.g.:

-- `in1k` : `ImageNet1k` dataset, default to use the input image size of 224x224
+- `in1k` : `ImageNet1k` dataset.
+The input image size is 224x224 by default
-- `in1k-384px` : Indicates that the input image size is 384x384
+- `in1k-384` : `ImageNet1k` dataset with the input image size of 384x384
+- `in1k-384x224` : `ImageNet1k` dataset with the input image size of 384x224 (`HxW`)
 - `cifar10`
-- `inat18` : `iNaturalist2018` dataset, and it has 8142 classes
+- `inat18` : `iNaturalist2018` dataset.
+It has 8142 classes.
 - `places205`

 ### Config File Name Example

-Here, we give a concret file name to explain the naming conventions.
+Here, we give a specific file name to explain the naming convention.

 ```
 swav_resnet50_8xb32-mcrop-2-6-coslr-200e_in1k-224-96.py
 ```

 - `swav`: Algorithm information
-- `resnet50`: Module information
+- `resnet50`: Module information.
 - `8xb32-mcrop-2-6-coslr-200e`: Training information
   - `8xb32`: Use 8 GPUs in total，and the batch size is 32 per GPU
-  - `mcrop-2-6`:Use multi-crop data augment method
+  - `mcrop-2-6`:Use the multi-crop data augmentation
-  - `coslr`: Use cosine learning rate scheduler
+  - `coslr`: Use the cosine learning rate decay scheduler
-  - `200e`: Train the model for 200 epoch
+  - `200e`: Train the model for 200 epochs
-- `in1k-224-96`: Data information，trained on ImageNet1k dataset，and the input sizes are 224x224 and 96x96
+- `in1k-224-96`: Data information.
+The model is trained on ImageNet1k dataset with the input size of 224x224 (for 2 crops) and 96x96 (for 6 crops).

 ## Config File Structure